cuplsensor/cuplcodec/docs/specification/specs.rst

 .. spec:: Circular Buffer
    :id: CODEC_SPEC_12
+   :status: complete
    :links: CODEC_SPEC_3

    The circular buffer starts on a block boundary and occupies an integer number of 16-byte blocks.
    1K of EEPROM is enough for 32 blocks.

-   Only two blocks are edited in RAM and written to EEPROM in any transaction:
+   Only two blocks are edited in RAM at a time:

    +----------------------------+------------------------------+
    | Cursor Block               | Next Block                   |